desmos-labs/changeset/README.md

 - `version` must represent the current version of the software.
    This will later be used to determine the next version if needed.

+This will generate a file named `config.yaml` inside a new `.changeset` folder in your current directory.
+The next thing you have to do is edit such file to make sure the `types` and `modules` arrays contain the type of changes and the supported modules you want to have.

 ### Adding a changeset entry
 Once that's done, you can simply add a new changeset entry using